emdeh/wifi-enabled-coop-door/README.md

 ## Create the Web Interface:

-- Use a web framework like Flask or Django to create a web server that will run on the Raspberry Pi and serve your dashboard.
+- Use a web framework like Flask or Django to create a web server that will run on the Raspberry Pi and serve your dashboard. *Partially Done*
-- Design the front-end to match the layout of your screenshot.
-You can use HTML, CSS, and JavaScript to build the user interface.
-For a dynamic interface, consider frameworks like React or Vue.js, or templating engines provided by your chosen Python web framework.

 ## Interface with the GPIO Pins:

 - Write Python scripts to interface with the GPIO pins that control the chicken coop door.
-You'll use the RPi.GPIO library for this purpose.
+You'll use the RPi.GPIO library for this purpose. *Partially Done*
-- Create functions for opening and closing the door, and for setting and checking the door's current status.
+- Create functions for opening and closing the door, and for setting and checking the door's current status. *Partially Done*

 ## Remote Control Functionality:

 - Implement AJAX in your web interface to send commands to your Raspberry Pi server without needing to refresh the page.
-- Define routes in your Flask or Django app that will listen for these commands and call the appropriate Python functions to control the door.
+- Define routes in your Flask or Django app that will listen for these commands and call the appropriate Python functions to control the door. *Partially Done*

 ## Timer Functionality:

-- Use a job scheduler like cron or a Python library like schedule to manage the door's opening and closing times.
+- Use a job scheduler like cron or a Python library like schedule to manage the door's opening and closing times. *Done*
-- Provide the functionality in your web interface to update these schedules.
+- Provide the functionality in your web interface to update these schedules. *Done*

 ## Manual Override:

-- Ensure your web interface can send a manual override command that is prioritized over scheduled actions.
+- Ensure your web interface can send a manual override command that is prioritized over scheduled actions. *Partially Done*
-- Implement logic in your Python code that can handle this override.
+- Implement logic in your Python code that can handle this override. *Partially Done*

 ## Configuration Settings:

-- Use a JSON file or a database to store user preferences and settings, like the timer schedule.
+- Use a JSON file or a database to store user preferences and settings, like the timer schedule. *Partially Done*
-- Make sure your web interface can update and retrieve these settings.
+- Make sure your web interface can update and retrieve these settings. *Done*

 ## Testing: